Najeeb1/RAG_Fundamentals/README.md

 RAG Fundamentals with LangChain

-This README is designed to help you understand the fundamentals of Retrieval-Augmented Generation (RAG) using LangChain.
+This README is my notes and homework on RAG.
+I have also put together some videos and papers that I found useful.
 RAG is a powerful technique that enhances language model performance by integrating external data through retrieval-based methods.
 In this guide, we will cover different types of RAG models and their applications.
+Hopefully as an LLM enthusiast you find it useful too.

 ---